Hip Arthroscopy in Rochester, NY

 Joint replacement surgery is often recommended to implant some sort of barrier between the bones and reduce friction.
 This procedure can be performed arthroscopically if the patient meets basic qualifications for eligibility.

-If you are considering an arthroscopic procedure to address an injury or disorder of the hip, please contact Rochester Community Orthopaedics today to schedule a consultation with one of our orthopedic surgeons to learn more about the benefits, risks, and results you can expect from this particular treatment option.
-Please call (585) 218-4337 or request an appointment online through our secure form.
+If you are considering an arthroscopic procedure to address an injury or disorder of the hip, please contact Rochester Community Orthopaedics to schedule a consultation with one of our orthopedic surgeons to learn more about the benefits, risks, and results you can expect from a hip arthroscopy.
+To schedule your consultation, please call (585) 218-4337 or request an appointment through our secure online form.